BertrandBordage/django-terms/README.rst

 Exceptions
 ----------

-These exceptions are only happening in `Global use`_, since `Django filters should always fail silently
+These exceptions are only happening in `Middleware`_, since `Django filters should always fail silently
 <https://docs.djangoproject.com/en/1.4/howto/custom-template-tags/#writing-custom-template-filters>`_.